Solar Panels and Roof

 The technology relies on standard photovoltaic cells.
 However, Arizona’s location gives us a massive advantage.
 With over 300 days of sunshine, solar energy roofs are more productive here than almost anywhere else.

-A home in Florence will generate significantly more power than the same system in Seattle.
+Through regular solar service in Florence, a system will generate significantly more power than the same solar system in Seattle.
 Therefore, your return on investment accelerates simply by living here.

 Heat Management